 The Texas Adoption Resource Exchange has everything you need to know to get started.
 Then, consult with a family law attorney at Grable Grimshaw for personalized assistance.

 Does your San Antonio adoption law firm also advise birth parents?

 Yes, we do.
 While this page has been geared toward adoptive parents, our firm also welcomes inquiries from birth parents.
 You can trust our attorneys and staff to treat you with the compassion and respect you deserve.
 We will help you understand every aspect of closed and open adoptions, so you can make the decision that is best for you and your future.

 Discuss your adoption plans with a San Antonio lawyer

 Adoption is an especially rewarding area of our family law practice.
 The attorneys at Grable Grimshaw PLLC are ready to guide you through a stepparent adoption, a grandparent adoption, a private adoption, the adoption of a foster child or an international adoption.
 Call 210-963-5297 or fill out our contact form today to set up a consultation in our San Antonio offices.
-We also serve clients throughout South Texas.
+We also serve clients throughout Texas.